THE CULTURAL ACCESS NETWORK PROJECT

 - Tipsheets, glossaries, & more!

 ADA Plans are a requirement for all organizations receiving funds from the New Jersey State Council on the Arts/Department of State.
 In addition, a majority of the state’s County Cultural and Heritage Commissions require a plan from their grantees.
-ADA Plans for FY24 are due in January, 2024.
+ADA Plans for FY24 are due on January 15, 2024.

 An organizational self-assessment, as well as sample grievance procedures, employment policies, and anti-discrimination policies, are available in the Cultural Access resource library.